 Get work ready online

-Most job applications are made online.
-Many employers will do a quick check to make sure your online presence is acceptable.
+Some employers may do a quick check to make sure your online presence is acceptable.
 Depending on the type of job you are applying for, more in-depth checks may be made.
 Some jobs even involve checks on your friends, family and social contacts.

 It is important to your future to make sure you look good online.
 A good time to do this is well before you are job seeking, for example when you are planning your work experience, or getting ready to make choices about post-16 learning.